Code-Institute-Submissions/Albastraoz-anropa/README.md

 Also the employees of the job agencie will use the website a lot to post, edit and delete vacancies plus look for user information.

 ### User Stories
-1. Companie looking for new staff
+1. Company looking for new staff
 2. Jobless person waiting for their new job adventure
 3. Owner of website to make the user database automated
 4. Owner of website to create new vacancies